Bhagavad Gita Chapter 3 Verse 14 Meaning

 What is the main idea of Bhagavad Gita 3.14?

+The Gita addresses duty with characteristic directness here.
 From food come forth beings; from rain, food is produced; from sacrifice arises rain, and sacrifice is born of action.
-This verse emphasizes action with clarity and purpose.
+Within the broader arc of Chapter 3, this verse builds on Krishna's systematic exposition of sacrifice.
+What...

 How can I apply Bhagavad Gita 3.14 in daily life?